sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/pages/about.md

 Our marketing strategy involves building strong relationships with our target audience through industry events, trade shows, content marketing, social media, online advertising, strategic partnerships, and sharing customer success stories.
 We strive to establish ourselves as a trusted partner for businesses seeking to address the global water crisis and contribute to a sustainable future.

 As a forward-thinking company, SonoMicro is driven by the belief that efficient water management is essential for the success of businesses and the environment.
-Our mission is to support managers and companies in embracing sustainable practices, making a lasting positive impact on the world we all share.
+Our mission is to support managers, engineers and companies in embracing sustainable practices, making a lasting positive impact on the world we all share.
 Together, we can create a future where responsible water management is the standard, not the exception.

 ## Our Commitment to the UN Sustainable Development Goals